sydalwedaie/Academic-Writing-Workflow-Using-Obsidian-and-Pandoc/input.md

 # APA Heading 1 (Centered, bold)

 Use level one headings at the start of each major section.
-Lorem ipsum dolor, sit amet consectetur adipisicing elit.
-Voluptates et consectetur omnis, illo veniam beatae nulla repudiandae deleniti fugiat tenetur, sit repellendus id ea placeat maiores reprehenderit.

 ## APA Heading 2 (Flush left, bold)

-Use level two headings at the start of each subsection.Ea dolores quibusdam eius vel?
-Eos cupiditate quas eaque nostrum quia vitae consequuntur ratione, unde veniam, earum nemo architecto voluptates quam, necessitatibus tempore!
+Use level two headings at the start of each subsection.

 ### APA Heading 3 (Flush left, italic, bold)

-Use level three headings at the start of each sub-subsection .Lorem ipsum dolor, sit amet consectetur adipisicing elit.
-Voluptates et consectetur omnis, illo veniam beatae nulla repudiandae deleniti fugiat tenetur, sit repellendus id ea placeat maiores reprehenderit.
+Use level three headings at the start of each sub-subsection

 **APA Heading 4 (Indented, bold, ends with period).** Use markdown bold syntax for level 4 headings.
 Paragraph following level 4 starts on the same line.
-Ea dolores quibusdam eius vel?
-Eos cupiditate quas eaque nostrum quia vitae consequuntur ratione, unde veniam, earum nemo architecto voluptates quam, necessitatibus tempore!

 **_APA Heading 5 (Indented, italic, bold, ends with period.)_** Use markdown bold AND italic syntax together for level 5 headings.
 Paragraph following level 5 starts on the same line.

+> Block quotes start with a `>` sign.
 Lorem ipsum dolor, sit amet consectetur adipisicing elit.
-Voluptates et consectetur omnis, illo veniam beatae nulla repudiandae deleniti fugiat tenetur, sit repellendus id ea placeat maiores reprehenderit.
+Voluptates et consectetur omnis, illo veniam beatae nulla repudiandae deleniti fugiat tenetur.

 <!-- Wrap inline math with single dollar signs  -->